LiteCore/framework/NoNonsenseCoding.md

 ## No Unnecessary Variable Duplication

 Variable duplication is a challenge to backtrace.
-If we have no use of the raw user input, we can just overwrite them with safer polished and sanitized data.
+If we have no use of the raw user input, we can just overwrite it with safer polished and sanitized data.

     $userInput = $_POST['userInput'];
     $sanitizeduserInput = sanitize($userInput);